Azure/aksArc/eval/autodeploy/README.md

 *******************************************************************************************************

-The custom template will be validated, and if all of your entries are correct, you can click **Purchase**.
+The custom template will be validated, and if all of your entries are correct, you can click **Create**.

 The **deployment of the sandbox should take between 40 and 60 minutes**, depending on the number of control planes, node pools and worker nodes you have chosen to deploy.